Local swimmers impress at open water event

 Hannah Kiernan, 14, achieved sixth place in her age group for the 1km event.

-Carl Lomas led by example and finished first in his age group in 1km event.
+Carl Lomas led by example and finished first in his age group in the 1km event.